-Jeff Rose from Good Financial Cents – Assuming that they have no consumer debt, then I sending them straight to a Roth IRA with an online brokerage like Scottrade as the best way to invest money.
+Jeff Rose from Good Financial Cents – Assuming that they have no consumer debt, then I send them straight to a Roth IRA with an online brokerage like Scottrade as the best way to invest money.
 As far as the actual investment, I would have them start with a stock mutual fund or ETF until they feel more comfortable exploring other investments.

-June Walbert, CFP from USAA – Anyone – whether they have money or not –should have an emergency fund in place before looking to start an investment account.
+June Walbert, CFP from USAA – Anyone – whether they have the money or not –should have an emergency fund in place before looking to start an investment account.
 Assuming you have that in place, I think a diversified portfolio provided in an asset allocation or target retirement fund is a great place to start.
 It doesn’t seem very flashy but it’s financially fundamentally sound.
 It’s a great way to dip your toes into the investment world.

 Jeremy from Modest Money – When most people first get into investing, it is probably best to start off with mutual funds.
 Usually, people simply do not have the expertise to properly monitor stocks to know when to sell.
 With mutual funds, professionals will monitor their holdings and make adjustments if necessary.
 I personally invested in mutual funds for years, but am now ready to take the next step and move onto ETFs, bonds and individual stocks.

 Shane from Beating Broke – Start small is the best way to invest money.
 Whatever you may think about the level of your knowledge and skill with investing, you’re wrong.
 Until you get started, there are many nuances that you won’t have a full grasp on and it could end up with you with a heavy loss.
 Learn as you go, and slowly grow your investments as you learn more about what it is that you’re doing.